Emmanuelakinss/emmanuelakinss.github.io/_pages/about.md

 News
 ======
-[11/2023] Awarded the IEEE RAS Travel Grant for Humanoids Conference 2023 in Texas, U.S.
+[11/2023] IEEE-RAS Travel Grant for the International Conference on Humanoid Robots (Humanoids) in Texas, U.S.